Grumman F4F Wildcat

 Lessons learned from the Wildcat were later applied to the faster F6F Hellcat.
 While the Wildcat had better range and maneuverability at low speed, the Hellcat could rely on superior power and high speed performance to outperform the Zero.
-The Wildcat continued to be built throughout the remainder of the war to serve on escort carriers, where the larger and much heavier Hellcat could not be used.
+Wildcat production continued throughout the remainder of the war, with Wildcats serving on escort carriers, where the larger and much heavier Hellcat could not be used.

+From 1942 on, production of the Wildcat (in fact nearly three quarters of its the total production) was subcontracted to a purposely established division of General Motors: the Eastern Aircraft Division.

 Design and development

 Grumman fighter development began with the two-seat Grumman FF biplane.
 The FF was the first U.S. naval fighter with a retractable landing gear.
 The wheels retracted into the fuselage, leaving the tires visibly exposed, flush with the sides of the fuselage.
 Two single-seat biplane designs followed, the F2F and F3F, which established the general fuselage outlines of what would become the F4F Wildcat.
 In 1935, while the F3F was still undergoing flight testing, Grumman started work on its next biplane fighter, the G-16.
 At the time, the U.S. Navy favored a monoplane design, the Brewster F2A-1, ordering production early in 1936.
 However, an order was also placed for Grumman's G-16 (given the navy designation XF4F-1) as a backup in case the Brewster monoplane proved to be unsatisfactory.

 It was clear to Grumman that the XF4F-1 would be inferior to the Brewster monoplane, so Grumman abandoned the XF4F-1, designing instead a new monoplane fighter, the XF4F-2.
 The XF4F-2 would retain the same, fuselage-mounted, hand-cranked main landing gear as the F3F, with its relatively narrow track.
 The unusual manually-retractable main landing gear design for all of Grumman's U.S. Navy fighters up to and through the F4F, as well as for the amphibious Grumman J2F utility biplane, was originally created in the 1920s by Leroy Grumman for Grover Loening.
 Landing accidents caused by failure of the main gear to fully lock into place were distressingly common.